cavalab/cavalab.github.io/_research/2-interpretable-ml.md

 ### Do they work in clinical care?

-Our preliminary work on symbolic regression approaches to patient phenotyping have shown success in producing accurate and [interpretable models of treatment resistant hypertension](#2023LaCavaAFlexibleSymbolic).
+Our preliminary work on symbolic regression approaches to patient phenotyping have shown success in producing accurate and [interpretable models of treatment resistant hypertension](/publications/#lacavaAFlexibleSymbolic2023).
 More work is needed to scale and study these algorithms in routine clinical care.

 {% include figure image_path="/assets/images/aTRH_model.svg" caption="A symbolic regression model of treatment resistant hypertension." alt="A symbolic regression model of treatment resistant hypertension." %}

-<h3 class="archive__subtitle">Related Publications</h3>

 <div class="entries-{{ entries_layout }}">
 {% assign pubs = site.data.publications.references | reverse %}